Schwab Form 1099 Composite

 For instance, it's likely that the investments in your account, like stocks, bonds, or options, produced income for you during the year.
 This could be through dividends, interest, or capital gains, which means you'll receive a 1099.

-On-screen text: Disclosure: This information is not intended to be a substitute for specific individualized tax, legal, or investment planning advice.
-Where specific advice is necessary or appropriate, you should consult with a qualified tax advisor, CPA, Financial Planner, or Investment Manager.
+On-screen text: Disclosure: This tax information is not intended to be a substitute for specific individualized tax, legal, or investment planning advice.
+Where specific advice is necessary or appropriate, Schwab recommends that you consult with a qualified tax advisor, CPA, financial planner, or investment manager.
+Depending on the type of account you have, there are different rules for withdrawals, penalties, and distributions.
+Please understand these before opening your account.

 Narrator: Keep in mind any activity within a tax year that generates income is taxable, even if that information is not reported to you on a tax form, like income from cryptocurrency transactions or rents you receive from a rental property.